 Peer group support is central for the project.
-We aim to ensure that ever more members of sexual and gender minorities have access to the kind of empowering peer-group support that also incorporates spiritual issues and/or the need to discuss religious issues.
-We will be helping to get new peer-groups going in various parts of Finland while also supporting the already existing network of peer group support.
-We welcome experiences and suggestions concerning our engagement and try to adjust it in response to feedback.
-Furthermore, we offer to provide mediation in conflict situations that emerge in religious or spiritual communities and in LGBTIQ-communities (where the conflict involves religious and/or spiritual concerns).
+We aim to ensure that ever more members of sexual and gender minorities have access to empowering peer group support that also recognizes some people’s need to discuss religious issues, be they about faith or about familial ties complicated by religious belonging.
+We will be helping to get new peer-groups going in various parts of Finland while also supporting the already existing network of peer groups.
+We welcome suggestions concerning our engagement and try to adjust it in response to feedback.
+Furthermore, we offer mediation in conflict situations that emerge in religious communities and in LGBTIQ-communities.

-We also strive to increase awareness within LGBTIQ organisations (e.g. the various organisations that are also under Seta) regarding how they could better recognise and deal with the specific needs and vulnerabilities of such members that also belong to religious or spiritual communities or have a background of having done so.
+We endeavor to increase awareness within LGBTIQ organizations regarding how they could recognize and deal with the specific needs and vulnerabilities of members who also belong to a religious community or have a religious background.

-Despite its biblical name and aims to increase spiritual well-being, Malkus is a nonconfessional association and is not bound to any particular religious, spiritual or philosophical tradition.
-Members can adhere to various traditions and are welcome to participate in the activities of the association out of their own spiritual/philosophical convictions/leanings.
-Likewise, we welcome you to help out with the project, regardless of your religious/spiritual adherence.
+Despite its biblical name and aims to increase spiritual wellbeing, Malkus is a non-confessional association and is not bound to any particular religious, spiritual or philosophical tradition.
+Members can adhere to various traditions and are welcome to participate in the activities of the association out of their own spiritual or philosophical convictions.

-Lumi Sammallahti is a trained artisan and religious studies scholar, learned and discerning when it comes to issues concerning the relationships between gender, sexuality and religion.
-She has done research on gender systems in non-western contexts.
+Lumi Sammallahti is a religious studies scholar.
+She has done research on gender systems in non-western contexts and is familiar with basic (and not-so-basic) issues concerning the relationships between gender, sexuality and religion.
 The past few years she has been studying social work and worked as a supervisor at a refugee center.
-Lumi takes care of most of our media communication and coordinates the peer support.
-She also has personal experience with various forms of peer support, of coordinating her own sexuality and spirituality from feeling like a resource, to feeling like a burden and to feeling, once again, like a resource.
+Lumi takes care of most of our media communication and coordinates peer support, including our chat groups.